mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 “They were okay.”

-After some more discussion, he said he felt like he was getting an idea of what I liked.
+After some more discussion, he said he got an idea of what I liked.
 He parked his car in the Chick-fil-A parking lot and made a list of five movies.
-We decided that the first movie we’d watch was Your Name.
+We decided that the first movie we’d watch was 'Your Name.'

 We talked some more.
 “Is it okay if I hold your hand?”
 Jonah asked out of the blue.